 And we’ll also take the phone_number field as well from the imported file.
 In this case though, we’ll let this field be blank, as not every Company record has a phone number listed.

-Once you’re done, save your bulk import component and publish your space so it can be used.
+Once you’re done configuring your component, you can save and publish your Space so it can be used.

 When a user clicks on the bulk import button, they’ll be prompted to upload the file containing the data.
 Internal accepts both comma-separated-values (CSV) and tab-separated-values (TSV) file types.